Frankeo/interview-tool/README.md

 The main idea is to have a collection of easy to extract interview katas and being able to deploy into codesandbox.io.

-For achieving this goal, this repo is going to be a **Tool (Interview CLI)**, in which you are going to be able to choose a project (with or without test already resolved), or pick certain level of difficulty or duration criteria and the tool chooses a random kata and deploy it.
+For achieving this goal, this repo is going to be a **Tool (Interview CLI)**, in which you are going to be able to choose a project (with or without test already resolved), or pick certain level of difficulty or topic as criteria and the tool chooses a random kata and deploy it.

 ## 🏁 Getting Started <a name = "getting_started"></a>